rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    negative.
 Do this using only one of the types of reward.
 Then, run the out-of-distribution test for passing through the obstacle using the other type of reward.
-5. Try to understand where and how the utility function is stored in the model.
+5. Try to understand where and how the utility function is stored in the model as well as build up a human comprehensible understanding of it.
    Part of this work could be done using techniques like the ones used in the [Understanding RL vision paper][rlvision].
 Ideally it should be possible to edit the utility function by changing model weights 'by hand'.
 Can these